-Criteria-It is critical that the County have contingency planning procedures in place to provide for the continuity of operations and to help ensure that vital information technology (IT) resources, which includes its systems, network, infrastructure, and data, can be recovered in the event of a disaster, system or equipment failure, or other system interruption.
+Criteria-It is critical that the County have contingency planning procedures in place to provide for the continuity of operations and to help ensure that vital information technology (IT) resources, which include its systems, network, infrastructure, and data, can be recovered in the event of a disaster, system or equipment failure, or other interruption.
 Contingency planning procedures include having a comprehensive, up-to-date contingency plan; taking steps to facilitate activation of the plan; and having system and data backup policies and procedures.

-Condition and context-The County's contingency plan lacked certain key elements and testing for restoring operations in the event of a disaster or other system interruption of its IT resources.
-Additionally, although the County was performing system and data backups, it did not have documented policies and procedures for securing and testing them to ensure they were operational and could be used to restore its IT systems.
+Condition and context-The County's contingency plan lacked certain key elements related to restoring operations in the event of a disaster or other system interruption of its IT resources.
+In addition, the County did not perform regularly scheduled, comprehensive tests of its contingency plan.

-Effect-The County risks not being able to provide for the continuity of operations, recover vital systems and data, and conduct daily operations in the event of a disaster, system or equipment failure, or other interruption, which could cause inaccurate or incomplete system and data recovery.
+Effect-The County risks not being able to provide for the continuity of operations, recover vital IT systems and data, and conduct daily operations in the event of a disaster, system or equipment failure, or other interruption, which could cause inaccurate or incomplete system and data recovery.